Best Practice Awards Judges 2025

 As Chief Operating Officer for ILF Scotland, Harvey not only deputises for the CEO, but is responsible for all operational delivery, IT, health and safety, information governance, facilities, human resources and organisational development.

 Throughout the whole period (especially through the COVID pandemic) since joining ILF Scotland, he has seen the overwhelmingly positive impact of life friendly working to the individual, organisation and wider society, when this practice is adopted.
-In his spare time when he is not occupied with his family, Harvey is a keen cyclist and Trustee of the Queen Mary Roehampton Trust.
+In his spare time when he is not occupied with his family, Harvey is a keen cyclist, Co-Chair of Forces Children Scotland and Trustee of Community Veterans Support.

-Una O’Reilly is Group Chief People, Culture & Sustainability Officer with Caprice Holdings, which includes the restaurants The Ivy Collection, Bill’s, and The Birley Clubs.
-She was previously with Unibail-Rodamco-Westfield from 2013-2022, as their Group Director of Engagement and Director of HR UK/Italy.
-Prior to joining URW, she has held a variety of human resources roles in both retail and property development, and has had responsibility for UK, Europe and Asia.
-Una holds a BSC Hons Technology Management, Post Graduate Diploma in Human Resources and Organisational Development and is a Fellow of the Chartered Institute of Personal Development.
+Una O’Reilly is an experienced Chief People and Culture Officer with over 25 years Human Resource experience gained from working across Hospitality, Property, Retail and Real Estate.
+Most recently Una was the Group Chief People, Culture and Sustainability Officer for Caprice Holdings, a luxury hospitality group which includes Caprice Holdings, The Ivy Collection, Bill’s and The Birley Membership Clubs.
+She was previously with Unibail-Rodamco-Westfield, from 2013-2022, as URW Group Director of Engagement and Director of HR UK/Italy.
+Prior to joining URW, Una held a variety of Human Resource leadership roles with responsibility for UK, Europe and Asia.
+Una holds a BSc Hons Technology Management, Post Graduate Diploma in Human Resources and Organisational Development and is a Fellow of the Chartered Institute of Personal Development.

 Jane van Zyl – Chief Executive, Working Families